 Experiment 2 from Schuch and Grange (2019) with N = 32 new participants was similar to Experiment 1, but involved a larger number of trials.
 In Experiment 2, a task-preparation interval of intermediate length was used in three out of four trials; only in every fourth trial, the task-preparation interval was long or short.
-When analysing the trials with intermediate task-preparation interval, a larger number of trials per condition was available (mean = 285, SD = 35, min. = 186, max. = 346).
-For these trials, there were only two experimental conditions (condition I: task sequence preceded by another ABA sequence; condition II: task sequence preceded by another CBA sequence).
-Again, there was a pronounced negative correlation between a-difference and t0-difference, ence scores in diffusion model parameters and lines represent a linear model (with shading denoting 95% confidence intervals around the linear model predictions)
+When analyzing the trials with intermediate task-preparation interval, a larger number of trials per condition was available (Mean = 285, SD = 35, min. = 186, max. = 346).
+For these trials, there were only two experimental conditions (condition I: task sequence preceded by another ABA sequence;

-Fig. 2 Plots of the correlation between a_difference and t0_difference from all conditions across Experiments 1 and 2 from the Schuch and Grange (2019).
-Points represent individual participant differwhich amounted to r = -0.81 in both experimental conditions (see Table 2, again visualised in Fig. 2).
-At the same time, there were no strong correlations between a-difference and v-difference (r = 0.15 and r = 0.03 in conditions I and II, respectively) or between t0-difference and v-difference (r = 0.16 and r = 0.41 in conditions I and II).
+condition II: task sequence preceded by another CBA sequence).
+Again, there was a pronounced negative correlation between a-difference and $t\theta$ -difference, which amounted to r = -.81 in both experimental conditions (see Table 2, again visualised in Figure 2).
+At the same time, there were no strong correlations between a-difference and v-difference (r = .15 and r = .03 in conditions I and II, respectively) or between $t\theta$ -difference and v-difference (r = .16 and r = .41 in conditions I and II).

 We also observed the negative correlation between a-difference and t0-difference in another empirical data set (task-switching paradigm; unpublished data); there we checked whether this correlation depends on particularities of the diffusion-model settings.
-We still observed the correlation when using the maximum-likelihood (ML) instead of the KS criterion for the fitting procedure, and when allowing st0 to vary across conditions versus fixing it across experimental conditions (both changes were inspired by the diffusion-modelling procedure reported in Janczyk & Lerche, 2019).
-We observed the spurious correlation in all four combinations of fitting criterion (ML versus KS) and st0 setting (variable versus fixed across conditions); moreover, when using the EZ-diffusion model (Wagenmakers et al., 2007) instead of fast-dm, we again obtained similar results.
+We still observed the correlation when using the maximum-likelihood (ML) instead of the KS criterion for the fitting procedure, and when allowing st0 to vary across conditions versus fixing it across experimental conditions (both changes were inspired by the diffusion-modelling procedure reported in Janczyk & Lerche, 2018).
+We observed the spurious correlation in all four combinations of fitting criterion (ML versus KS) and st0 setting (variable versus fixed across conditions); moreover, when using the EZ-diffusion model (Wagenmakers, van der Maas, & Grasman, 2007) instead of fast-dm, we again obtained similar results.